dorukalkan/dorukalkan.github.io/projects/hotel_revenue_analysis.md

 Key findings include:
 ➡️ There is a drastic drop in revenue in 2020, possibly due to COVID-19 pandemic.
 Further analysis is needed to see if this is really the case.

-➡️ Current parking lot size is enough and there is no need for improvements.
+➡️ Current parking lot size is sufficient and there is no need for improvements.

 ➡️ Revenue spikes in the summer for resort hotels and in holiday season for city hotels.
 This trend can be capitalized on more with additional tailored marketing campaigns.